isomerpages/ogp/_our-products/Health Appointment System.md

 #### Solution

 HAS is a Government initiative to encourage Singaporeans to take recommended vaccines.
-You can book vaccines at nearby Community Health Assist Scheme (CHAS) GP clinics using HAS.
 The National Adult Immunisation Schedule (NAIS) recommends taking these vaccinations.

-Our goal is for HAS to significantly increase adult vaccination rates.
-HAS makes it easy for Singaporeans to book vaccinations at nearby CHAS clinics.
+Our goal is to increase adult vaccination rates by making them easy to book.
+HAS makes it easy to book vaccinations at nearby CHAS clinics.

-HAS also allows clinics to quickly make vaccination slots to the general public.
+HAS also allows clinics to quickly make slots available to the general public.
 This facilitates a large volume of appointments in a smooth, hassle-free way.

 #### Launch